Peduli-Pangan-Bangkit-2023/Peduli-Pangan-Machine-Learning-Fruit-Vegetable/README.md

 ## Goal
 1. Develop Peduli Pangan Application: Create a user-friendly application to educate and empower individuals in making informed consumption choices, fostering self-reliance.
-2. Promote Economic Equity: Implement strategies within the application that prioritize fairness and equality in the distribution and consumption of food resources.
-3. Contribute to Food Sovereignty: Through the application, aim to reduce dependency on imports, minimize food waste, and empower local communities to achieve greater food sovereignty.
+2. Contribute to Food Sovereignty: Through the application, aim to reduce dependency on imports, minimize food waste, and empower local communities to achieve greater food sovereignty.

 ## Project Focus
 The project centers on developing a ripeness prediction system to determine the expiration time of fruits and vegetables.
 This system serves as part of the solution to reduce food wastage, enhance distribution efficiency, and support food self-reliance in striving towards greater food sovereignty.